 (a) notify the resident's personal physician or, in the event such physician is not available, a qualified alternate;

 (b) notify the resident's representative, or next of kin, if known;

-(c) upon transfer of a resident to a health, mental health or other residential care facility, send an approved transfer form (or copy of the DSS-3122 medical evaluation and the personal data sheet) and such other information as the receiving facility requests and the operator is required to maintain except that in emergency transfers, this information may be telephoned to the receiving facility and written information sent within 72 hours; and
+(c) upon transfer of a resident to a health, mental health or other residential care facility, send an approved transfer form (or copy of the department-prescribed medical evaluation and the personal data sheet) and such other information as the receiving facility requests and the operator is required to maintain except that in emergency transfers, this information may be telephoned to the receiving facility and written information sent within 72 hours; and

 (d) make a notation of the illness or accident and transfer, if any, in the resident's record.
 The incident report form may be substituted to record all accidents or illnesses.